ottiram/WOMBAT/README.md

 <h3>Importing Pre-Trained Embeddings to WOMBAT: GloVe</h3>
 <p>

 One of the main uses of WOMBAT is as a wrapper for accessing existing, off-the-shelf word embeddings like e.g. GloVe.
-(The other use involves access to self-trained embeddings, including preprocessing and handling of multi-word-expressions, cf. below.)
+(The other use involves access to self-trained embeddings, including preprocessing and handling of multi-word-expressions, cf. [below](#integrating-automatic-preprocessing))

 The following code is sufficient to import a sub set of the GloVe embeddings.
 ```python